canonical/deepseek-r1-snap/README.md

 sudo snap set deepseek-r1 stack=<stack>
 ```

+> [!TIP]
+> For CUDA-based stacks the number of layers that are loaded on to the GPU can be configured.
+> By default all layers are loaded into VRAM, which requires enough VRAM to fit the entire model.
+> To only load a limited number of layers onto the GPU use the `n-gpu-layers` snap option:
+> ```shell
+> sudo snap set deepseek-r1 n-gpu-layers=20
+> ```
+> This is useful if your GPU does not have enough VRAM to fit the entire model.
+> The remaining layers will run on the CPU.
+>
+> To reset to the default option, which is to load the entire model onto the GPU, unset the value:
+> ```
+> sudo snap unset deepseek-r1 n-gpu-layers
+> ```

+### Chat
+Start the chat app.
+The output varies based on the stack:
 ```shell
 deepseek-r1.chat
 ```

+### Run server
 Start the server app (in foreground):
 ```shell
 sudo snap run deepseek-r1.server